rgdavies92/used-car-value/README.md

 * Although it hasn't been discussed much in this README, a simple linear regression can achieve an R<sup>2</sup> score of 0.88, which in some scenarios would be most satisfactory.
 Linear regression models are far easier to interpret than the tree based gradient boosting models and would have met the project primary objective.
 Through manipulating the ELI5 package to squeeze some interpretability out of the more accurate gradient boosting model I was able to have the best of both worlds.
 This is something that I will take with me to future projects.

 * I experienced great difficulty in generating the choropleth in figure 17.
-Different methods for reverse geocoding were trialed before eventually arriving with the Google Maps API.
-When finally a dealer county was available for all cars I found that my list of counties didn't corresponde directly with the [Tableau list of counties](https://www.theinformationlab.co.uk/2015/12/15/tableaus-uk-county-mapping-work/).
+Different methods for reverse geocoding were trialled before eventually arriving with the Google Maps API.
+When finally a dealer county was available for all cars I found that my list of counties didn't correspond directly with the [Tableau list of counties](https://www.theinformationlab.co.uk/2015/12/15/tableaus-uk-county-mapping-work/).
 After a time I worked out how to correct mismatches manually, but it was a slow and manual process.

 # Contact